Huddle Metric Library

 When to use:

 Suitable as an “always-on” core metric in environments with sustained focus on delivering customer value.
-Use selectively as a rotational metric when work is mostly internal and customer outcomes are indirect or delayed (rotation preserves signal quality).
+Use selectively as a rotational metric if customer focused behaviour is already embedded or action requires longer time frames to execute (preserves signal quality and avoids “nothing changes” sentiment).

 Cross-Collaboration